kaythomas0/noisedash/README.md

 # Noisedash

-Self-hostable web tool for generating ambient noises.
+Self-hostable web tool for generating ambient noises

 ![Noisedash](./.github/noisedash-screenshot-1.jpg)

+(More screenshots on the [wiki](https://github.com/KevinThomas0/noisedash/wiki/Screenshots))

 # Features

-* Generate and customize ambient noises and user-uploadable samples
+* Generate and customize ambient noises and user-uploadable samples (leveraging [Tone.js](https://github.com/Tonejs/Tone.js/))
 * Save "noise profiles" so you can easily switch between your created soundscapes
 * Fine-tune your noises with audio processing tools like filters, LFOs, and effects
 * Upload audio samples (e.g rain, wind, thunder) to combine with your generated noises